Garden City, New York: 20th century

-On December 7, 1993, the Long Island Rail Road's Merillon Avenue station, which is partially located within the village, was the location of the Long Island Rail Road massacre in which six people were murdered and 19 injured in a racially motivated mass shooting perpetrated by Colin Ferguson, a black Jamaican immigrant.
+On December 7, 1993, the Long Island Rail Road's Merillon Avenue station, which is partially within the village, was the location of the Long Island Rail Road massacre, in which six people were murdered and 19 injured in a racially motivated mass shooting by Colin Ferguson, a black Jamaican immigrant.

 21st century

-Garden City lost 23 residents during the September 11 attacks on the World Trade Center on September 11, 2001.
+In 2001, 23 Garden City residents were murdered in the September 11 attacks.
 Every year on the anniversary of the attack, the Garden City Fire Department holds a remembrance ceremony.
 A bell tolls after the reading of each of the 23 residents' names, which are etched in the memorial monument stone on the Village Green.

+The village celebrated its centennial in 2019 – 100 years after its incorporation as a village.